 - The All-New Kindle eReader for the base version,

-- Kindle Fire, 7″ Display, Wi-Fi, 8 GB – Starting at only $49.
+- Kindle Fire, 7″ Display, Wi-Fi, 16 GB.
 This is the new color touch screen tablet and can be used for reading books, watching movies, surfing the web, playing games, and more.
 With its low price-point, it is probably the most impressive item on the list.

 Which is better – iPod or iPad?
 That depends on the desired use, and the budget.
 The iPod is better for personal use and portability, while the iPad is better for sharing, playing games, or watching movies.
 The iPod can be purchased from around $200 and up and the iPad can be had for around $500.
 If you decide on the iPod Touch, I recommend getting at least 32GB of storage, as you will want to be able to store more music, movies, pics, etc. The latest version of the 32GB iPod touch rings in at just over $200.
-The iPad Mini is relatively affordable at $340, and the current generation iPad Air starts at less than $300.
+The iPad Mini is relatively affordable at close to $400, and the current generation iPad Air starts at less than $300.
 As always, tech prices can change quickly, so be sure to visit the site for the current deals!

-A full sized PC laptop running the newest version of Windows – Windows 10 – can be had for around $400 and offers hours of utility and entertainment.
+A full-sized PC laptop running the newest version of Windows – Windows 10 – can be had for around $400 and offers hours of utility and entertainment.
 If you are a fan of Macs, then you can buy a base model MacBook for around $1000.
 You can get one for around $850 if you buy a refurbished model from the Apple Store, check them out at the Apple Certified Refurbished MacBook Department at the Apple Online Store.
 You can also score a nice 10% military discount at the Apple Store online.